Alfresco/docs-alfresco/support/latest/contact/index.md

 ## Support Analysts

-Support Analysts answer questions concerning customer environments and troubleshoot issues with implemented solutions:
+Support Analysts answer questions concerning Hyland's products and troubleshoot issues with your implemented products:

 * Specific functionality (“How should this button work?”)
 * Broken functionality (”I pressed this button and X should have happened, but I saw Y”)